duetds/date-picker/README.md

 ## Single file bundle

-Duet Date Picker also offers a single file bundle without any of the polyfills and other additional functionality included in the default output.
+Duet Date Picker also offers a single file bundle without the polyfills and other additional functionality included in the default output.
 To import that instead of the default output, use:

 ```jsx
 import { DuetDatePicker } from "@duetds/date-picker/custom-element";